 A MAC PDU shall contain at most one Pre-emptive BSR MAC CE, even when multiple events have triggered a Pre-emptive BSR.

-A Pre-emptive BSR shall be cancelled when a MAC PDU is transmitted and this PDU includes the corresponding Pre-emptive BSR MAC CE.
+All triggered Pre-emptive BSR(s) shall be cancelled when a MAC PDU is transmitted and this PDU includes the corresponding Pre-emptive BSR MAC CE.

 NOTE: Pre-emptive BSR may be used for the case of dual-connected IAB node.
-It is up to network implementation to work out the associated MAC entity or entities, and the associated expected amount of data.
-For the case of dual-connected IAB node, there may be ambiguity in Pre-emptive BSR calculations and interpretation by the receiving nodes in case where BH RLC channels mapped to different egress Cell Groups are not mapped to different ingress LCGs.
+It is up to network implementation to work out the associated MAC entity or entities which report the Pre-emptive BSR, and the associated expected amount of data reported by any such entity or entities.
+For the case of dual-connected IAB node, if two ingress BH RLC channels belonging to the same ingress LCG are mapped to two different egress Cell Groups (corresponding to different parent nodes), there may be ambiguity in Pre-emptive BSR calculations and interpretation by the receiving parent node or nodes.

 NEXT CHANGE